Generalized quantum Zernike Hamiltonians: Polynomial Higgs-type algebras and algebraic derivation of the spectrum

 In any case, the main open problem is to solve the corresponding Schr\"odinger equation (\ref{b4}) by obtaining both eigenfunctions and spectra, and then analyze them with respect to the algebraic results.
 This task is quite arduous, as demonstrated by the solutions for $N=2$, already carried out in~\cite{Santander,Kuruannals}.

 There is a number of interesting problems that emerge from our analysis, and that deserve a more profound investigation.
 In particular: \begin{itemize}

-\item The Schr\"odinger equation could be faced for the simplest flat Euclidean system at least for $N=3$ and the resulting wave eigenfunctions and spectrum analyzed according to the spherical or hyperbolic type of the perturbation.
+\item The Schr\"odinger equation could be faced for the simplest flat Euclidean system, corresponding to $N=1$, at least for the cubic $N=3$ perturbation, and the resulting wave eigenfunctions and spectrum analyzed according to the spherical or hyperbolic type of the perturbation.
 This result can provide the path to solve the Schr\"odinger equation for the perturbations of curved oscillators on $\mathbf S^2$ and $\mathbf H^2$.

-\item The generalized quantum Zernike Hamiltonians could be implemented in the three Lorentzian spaces of constant curvature, Minkowski, anti-de Sitter and de Sitter spacetimes, by means of graded contractions or analytical continuations~\cite{SIGMA2006}; the appropriate coordinates would be the geodesic polar ones shown in (\ref{hamgeodesic}).
+\item The generalized quantum Zernike Hamiltonians could be implemented in the three Lorentzian spaces of constant curvature, Minkowski, anti-de Sitter and de Sitter spacetimes, by means of graded contractions or analytical continuation~\cite{SIGMA2006}; the appropriate coordinates would be the geodesic polar ones shown in (\ref{hamgeodesic}).

 \item As higher-order momentum-dependent potentials have already been considered in quantum molecular and nuclear dynamics (see~\cite{DDR1987,BG1988,CH1995momentumpotentials,LGXZL2003,NMS2020} and references therein), it would be natural to search for some application of the generalized Zernike systems in these frameworks.